Mykola Vilinsky: Reputation and legacy

 Vilinsky played a role in the rebirth of Ukrainian political and cultural identity from 1910 to 1932.
-He was a key figure to the process of developing Ukrainian piano music to have an clear Ukrainian style.”
+He was a key figure to the process of developing Ukrainian piano music to have a clear Ukrainian style.”

 Lyatoshynsky wrote of Vilinsky that "He was a wonderful musician and a wonderful person.
 All his works bear the stamp of true talent and all of them show the fine taste and great professional skill of the author.
 As for Mykola Mykolayovych as a person, everyone who even occasionally met him could not help but be convinced of his high mental qualities, which were manifested throughout his life."

 Vilinsky edited some of Lysenko's piano works, published from 1952–1953.